-Researchers have recently discovered that a chemical called curcumin from turmeric helps to treat early glaucoma in rats when formulated correctly.
-The chemical may be helpful in humans as well.
+Researchers have recently discovered that a chemical called curcumin from turmeric helps to treat early glaucoma in rats (when the chemical is formulated correctly).
+The formulation might be helpful in humans as well.
 Other researchers have found evidence supporting the idea that glaucoma is an autoimmune disease.
 If this idea is true, new and more effective treatments may be created.

 Parts of the Eye

 In order to understand the problem that contributes to vision loss in glaucoma, it's helpful to know a little about the anatomy of the eye.
 The cornea is the transparent layer over the front of the eye.
 The iris is the colored part of the eye.
 It has a circular gap in the center called the pupil.
 The pupil allows light rays to reach and travel through the lens, which is located behind the iris.
 The size of the pupil varies, depending on light conditions.
 The light rays travel through the vitreous humour located behind the lens and then strike the retina.

 The light triggers the creation of electrical nerve impulses in the retina.
 Retinal ganglion cells are located at the back of the retina.
 They send impulses along the optic nerve to the brain, which produces an image.

 The information in this article is intended for general interest.
 Anyone who has a vision problem or who is concerned about their eyesight should consult a medical professional.

 The spaces between the cornea and the lens are filled with a fluid called aqueous humor, which provides nourishment to eye tissues.
 The aqueous humor is secreted by the ciliary body, moves through the posterior chamber behind the iris, and then travels through the anterior chamber in front of the iris.
 It's removed through drainage canals located between the edge of the iris and the cornea.